 The key is to reduce mitochondrial function just enough without going too far and it becoming detrimental.
 So, the old saying “live fast, die young” is absolutely correct, only in this case, the worms are living slow and dying old thanks to ATP suppression.

-Target of rapamycin
+Target of rapamycin (TOR)

 TOR is part of a group of serine/threonine kinases from the phosphatidylinositol kinase-related kinase (PIKK) family.
 It is a conserved pathway, meaning that it is common to multiple species, including C. elegans, mice, and humans, and its job is to regulate growth and metabolism.
+In mammals is it is called mammalian target of rapamycin or mTOR.

 AKG does not directly interact with TOR, though it does influence it, mainly via the inhibition of ATP synthase.
 AKG depends at least partially on activated protein kinase (AMPK) and Forkhead box ‘Other’ (FoxO) proteins to influence longevity.